 As part of your application, you must upload the following:

 Note: Requests for food do not require documentation of the expense.
-Instead, you will be asked to explain how much money you will need to cover food costs for the next 30 days.
+Instead, you will be asked to explain how much money you will need to cover food costs for the rest of the semester.

 Your application is not complete unless all required documents are submitted electronically.